PalrechaSayyam/EE23010/README.md

 # EE23010

-All the files are in the master branch!!
+The question 1.4.4 is in the Q1.4.4 folder